 In November of 1977, the first Western States Endurance Run Board of Governors was established under the corporate umbrella of the Western States Trail Foundation.
 Members were Gordy Ainsleigh, Andy Gonzales, Jim Larimer, Bob Lind, M.D., Mo Livermore, Peter Mattei, Ralph Paffenbarger, M.D., Paul Reese, Joe Sloan, Curt Sproul, Kathy Tellington, Don Walker, and visionary Shannon Weil, who kept maintaining, “This race is gonna be BIG!”
 Turned out she was right.

 1978 ⋅ The Run Breaks from the Ride; Pat Smythe becomes first women’s finisher 63 Starters, 30 Finishers — 47.6%

 Culminating a year-long effort by the infamous Gang of Four (Phil Gardner, Mo Livermore, Shannon Weil, and Curt Sproul) to create an independent event, the race took place on June 24-25, a month earlier than the Tevis Cup Ride.

-The event included 21 aid stations, six medical checks, and sixty-three adventurers, including five women, entered.
+The event included 21 aid stations and six medical checks; 63 adventurers, including five women, entered.
 It was the first year of the sub-30-hour finish award.

 1979 ⋅ WSER Goes Global 143 Starters, 96 Finishers — 67.1%